ak-foster/FP2/source/index.rst

 Submit your code and the top five tracks to complete the assignment.

 Then, put on your dancing shoes, get out to Spotify or Youtube, and let's get this party started.
-Also, stay safe.
+Stay safe.
 It's a scary pop world out there.

 Iterators & Iteratables